geoschem/GEOSChem-python-tutorial/README.md

 They are commonly seen in old "Python for scientific computing" books.
 Don't waste your time on learning old syntaxes.

 Also, **skip** books that do not jump into NumPy at the very beginning but instead talk about Python web frameworks like "Flask" and "Django".
-They are irrelevant to what you need. **A lot of wonderful Python books actually belong to this category**, such as [Fluent Python](http://shop.oreilly.com/product/0636920032519.do).
+They are irrelevant to what you need. **A lot of wonderful Python books actually belong to this category** (such as [Fluent Python](http://shop.oreilly.com/product/0636920032519.do)), **so be careful**.
 As an atmospheric scientist (especially an atmospheric chemist), you definitely do not need this level of Python skill.

 ## From Python to general research computing skills